 Isaiah 6:20 Woe to those who call evil good, and good evil; Who substitute darkness for light and light for darkness; Who substitute bitter for sweet, and sweet for bitter!

-We have examined the claims of cult organisations claiming the title of 'THE ONLY TRUE CHRISTIAN RELIGION,' and begin on the next page with the group currently claiming the title of the 'fastest growing religion in the world': The Mormons
+We begin on the next page with the cult which has, on occasion, claimed the title of the 'fastest growing religion in the world': The Mormons